 - Which elements do you use (group sink or swim, personal responsibility, team encouragement, social skills, group processing)?

-- How do you encourage students to collaborate with one another, particularly when they are having difficulty with classroom content?
+- How do you encourage students to collaborate, particularly when they struggle with classroom content?

-- How do you ensure that students have the appropriate social and emotional skills (e.g., communication, self-regulation) to successfully accomplish group tasks?
+- How do you ensure students have the appropriate social and emotional skills (e.g., communication, self-regulation) to accomplish group tasks?

 - How do you help students provide and receive feedback from their peers?

-Check out this Social and Emotional Learning Coaching Toolkit from American Institutes for Research for more detail about teaching practices that support Social Emotional Learning.
+Check out this Social and Emotional Learning Coaching Toolkit from the American Institutes for Research for more details about teaching practices that support Social Emotional Learning.